Romani people in France: History

 The first Roma came to France in 1418, to the town of Colmar.
-In 1419, more Romanies arrived in Provence and Savoy.
+In 1419, more Roma arrived in Provence and Savoy.
 Nine years later, the first Roma were recorded in Paris.
 In 1802, a concerted campaign was launched to remove Roma from the French Basque provinces.
 Over 500 Roma were captured and imprisoned, awaiting their planned deportation to the French colony of Louisiana.
 However, the colony was sold to the United States in 1803.

 In 1962, the Romani population in France increased due to an influx of refugees from Algeria.

-During Nazi Germany rule in occupied France, Romanies in France were killed.
-After the collaborationist regime was established in 1940, the Vichy French authorities in France increased restrictive actions and harassment targeting Romanies.
+During Nazi Germany rule in occupied France, Roma in France were killed.
+After the collaborationist regime was established in 1940, the Vichy French authorities in France increased restrictive actions and harassment targeting Roma.
 Between 1941 and 1942, French police detained at least 3,000, or possibly up to 6,000, Romani people living in both occupied and unoccupied areas of France.
 However, French officials sent only a small number of Roma to camps in Germany, including Buchenwald, Dachau, and Ravensbrück.

 Culture

 Every year in late May, Christian Romani people travel to Saintes-Maries-de-la-Mer for Saint Sarah.

 Gypsy Jazz and flamenco are popular Romani genres in France.
 Gipsy Kings are a popular flamenco band from Spain.
 There are two important Romani music festivals in France.
 There is a gathering at Saintes Maries de la Mer where Romani people from France and Spain congregate to celebrate the feast day of the Romani patron saint, Saint Sarah, on May 24th and May 25th in the Camargue.
 The music at this festival is predominantly flamenco with a large population of musicians making the pilgrimage from Andalusia.
 Another festival, Mosaïque Gitane takes place each July every year in Arles.

-Romanies in France inspired Victor Hugo’s novel The Hunchback of Notre-Dame.
+Roma in France inspired Victor Hugo’s novel The Hunchback of Notre-Dame.

+A well-known traditional dish among the nomadic French Roma is hedgehog stew, which is prepared using hedgehog meat.

+The occupations of French Roma are traditionally nomadic, encompassing activities such as music, cinema, basket-weaving, furniture-making or repair, door-to-door sales (including sewing materials and lacework), and seasonal agricultural labor such as harvesting fruits and vegetables.
+Additionally, French Roma generate supplementary income through scrap metal collection, which has emerged as the most prevalent occupation within the French Roma community.
+They also engage in seasonal agricultural work and have adapted their former trades to fit new circumstances, such as selling clothing, accessories, and everyday essentials at local markets, as well as providing services like house cleaning, painting, garden maintenance, and furniture repair.